Hans von Luck

 Hans–Ulrich Freiherr von Luck und Witten (15 July 1911 – 1 August 1997), usually shortened to Hans von Luck, was a German officer in the Wehrmacht of Nazi Germany during World War II.
-Luck served with the 7th Panzer Division and 21st Panzer Division.
-Luck is author of the book Panzer Commander.
+Von Luck served with the 7th Panzer Division and 21st Panzer Division.
+Von Luck is the author of the book Panzer Commander.

 Early life and interwar period

 Luck was born in Flensburg, into a Prussian family with old military roots.
-Luck's father, Otto von Luck, served in the Imperial German Navy and died during July 1918 of an influenza virus.
+Luck's father, Otto von Luck, served in the Imperial German Navy and died in July 1918 of an influenza virus.
 His mother remarried a Reichsmarine Chaplain.
 In 1929, Luck joined the Reichswehr (army).
 Through the winter of 1931−1932, Luck attended a nine-month course for officer cadets, led by then Captain Erwin Rommel, at the infantry school in Dresden.
 On 30 June 1934 Luck's unit took part in the Night of the Long Knives, arresting several Sturmabteilung (SA) members in Stettin.
 In 1939 Luck was posted to the 2nd Light Division, serving in its armoured reconnaissance battalion.

 World War II

 Invasions of Poland and France

 On 1 September 1939 the 2nd Light Division, under General Georg Stumme, participated in the invasion of Poland.
 Luck served as a company commander in the division's reconnaissance battalion.
 The division was reorganized and reequipped to form the 7th Panzer Division, with Rommel assuming command on 6 February 1940.
 Luck served as a company commander in an armoured reconnaissance battalion.

-The 7th Panzer Division was a part of the XV Army Corps under General Hermann Hoth in Army Group A. On 10 May 1940 the division participated in the invasion of France.
+The 7th Panzer Division was a part of the XV Army Corps under General Hermann Hoth in Army Group A. On 10 May 1940, the division participated in the invasion of France.
 Luck's reconnaissance battalion led the division's advance into Belgium, reaching the Meuse in three days.
 In his memoir Luck describes the division's crossing of the Meuse and Rommel's active role in gaining the crossing.
 On 28 May, Luck was appointed commander of the reconnaissance battalion.
 Luck's unit advanced through Rouen, Fecamp, and Cherbourg.
 In February 1941 Rommel was replaced by General Freiherr von Funk, and in June Luck moved with his division to East Prussia in preparation for the invasion of the Soviet Union.